 (b) Any Service Availability Credits due under this Section 2.6 will be applied in accordance with payment terms of the Contract.
+If fees are paid on an annual basis, the monthly fee shall be calculated in order to determine appropriate monthly credit.

-(c) If the actual Availability of the Hosted Services and Software is less than the Availability Requirement in any two (2) of four (4) consecutive Service Periods, then, in addition to all other remedies available to the State, the State may terminate the Contract on written notice to Contractor with no liability, obligation or penalty to the State by reason of such termination.
+To receive a Service Credit, the State shall submit a customer support ticket with the description “Request for Service Credit” in the subject line of the email.
+Each request must include the following information: (a) State’s name; (b) State’s contact name, email and telephone information; (c) date and beginning and end time(s) of outage(s); and (d) a brief description of the characteristics of the failed uptime goal.
+To receive any Service Credits, the State must notify Contractor within thirty (30) days from the time the State becomes eligible to receive a Service Credit.
+Failure to comply with this requirement will forfeit the State’s right to receive a Service Credit.
+Each Service Credit will be applied in the next billing cycle after Contractor’s receipt of such request.

 3. Support and Maintenance Services.
 Contractor will provide IT Environment Service and Software maintenance and support services (collectively, “Software Support Services”) in accordance with the provisions of this Section 3.
 The Software Support Services are included in the Services, and Contractor may not assess any additional fees, costs or charges for such Software Support Services.

 3.1 Support Service Responsibilities.
 Contractor will: